 You can create streaks in different nuances of a shade by using home streaking kits.
 Each kit allows you to set streaks in two different nuances.

 The shading effect of darker streaks deepens the overall colour perception of your hair.
 This effect is particularly pronounced and appealing in ash blonde hair.

 Soft light brown streaks work well in blonde hair.
 Brunettes can use medium to dark brown streaks to deepen their hair colour.

 You may wish to highlight your hair using light streaks.
 This avoids bleaching your entire hair and creates a natural look.
 Lighter block streaks accentuate wider portions of your hair or entire elements of your hairstyle like the fringes or the ends of your hair (see ombre hair).

 Block streaks are wider than regular streaks.
-Only the top layer of hair is colored for block streaks.
-They are used to create distinct and often unique color effects.
+Only the top layer of hair is coloured for block streaks.
+They are used to create distinct and often unique colour effects.